CIS565-Fall-2014/Project-0/README.md

 Project 0
 =========

-Project 0 : Get CUDA set up and running
+Get CUDA set up and running

 ## NOTE :
 This project (and all other projects in this course) requires a NVIDIA graphics